 There are many different types of workplace signs you might encounter, each with their own unique design and shape.
 There are six types that are regulated by Australian standards, for safety signage prescribe that certain symbols should be used in specific circumstances.
 They also prescribe the colours, shapes, and what must be written on the sign.

 A danger sign is an indication of a risk that could lead to injury or death.
-These types of signs usually include the black and white DANGER sign, which features a diagonal line crossed by another one at 45 degrees.
+These types of signs display the word DANGER in white on a red oval with a black background.
 These types of signs indicate that you should follow safety protocols precisely, as any deviation could cause serious harm.

 A prohibition sign is something that tells you to not do something.
-It could tell you to not stand on the carpet, or it could tell you to not use a particular machine.
+It could tell you to not stand on the carpet, or to not use a particular machine.
 These signs are put in place for your safety and their placement is determined by experts – including occupational health and safety experts, as well as experts in the industry/field – to ensure that you stay safe.
-A prohibition sign is coloured red and features a red diagonal line crossed by another one at 45 degrees, with the word ‘prohibition’ written on it.
+A prohibition sign has a red circle with a red diagonal line over the top of a black symbol.

 A mandatory sign is something that tells you to do something.
-They are blue and feature a white symbol in the centre of a blue diamond.
+They are blue and feature a white symbol in the centre.

 Emergency Information Sign